Competitor Entry Forms Now Available

-The Somerset Song Prize is a competition for art song and it places a special importance on the collaborative relationship between the singer and their pianist.
+The Somerset Song Prize is a biennial national singing competition for young people aged 18 to 26.
+It is a competition for art song and judges place a special importance on the collaborative relationship between the singer and their pianist.
+See The Art of the Collaborative Pianist.
+The definition of art song is reasonably wide although competitors must include in their programme a song which is not in their native language.
 Arias from oratorios and operas are not permitted.
-The definition of art song is reasonably wide although competitors must include in their programme a song which is not in their native language.

-The competition has quickly developed an excellent reputation in part due to some great adjudicators - including Iain Burnside, Elizabeth Watts, Jonathan Lemalu, Neal Davies, Joan Rogers, Lorna Anderson, Roger Vingnoles and Malcolm Martineau.
+The competition has quickly developed an excellent reputation in part due to some great adjudicators - including Iain Burnside, Elizabeth Watts, Jonathan Lemalu, Neal Davies, Joan Rogers, Lorna Anderson, Catherine Wyn Rogers, James Gilchrist, Roger Vignoles and Malcolm Martineau.
 The soprano Elizabeth Watts and the pianist Roger Vignoles are the competition’s Patrons.

 To contact the competition organisers e-mail firstname.lastname@example.org